Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

 \section{Introduction}

 In this paper we are interested in solutions to Einstein's field equations with a positive cosmological constant $\Lambda>0$,

 These equations --- in fact a more general form including sources of matter --- were proposed by Einstein to model the universe in the large \cite{einstein:kosmos}, $(\mathcal{M},g)$ being an unknown $3+1$ dimensional Lorentzian manifold which represents the geometry of space-time. \footnote{The equations \eqref{eq:eve:lambda:intro} in its more general form including sources of matter can be thought of as a general relativistic version of the classical analogue $\triangle \psi-\Lambda \psi=4\pi \rho$, namely a modification of Newton's law which Einstein considered to model homogeneous mass densities $\rho$ in space \cite{einstein:kosmos}.} The simplest solutions to \eqref{eq:eve:lambda:intro} have non-trivial topology, and are not asymptotically flat: The Einstein universe (which contains a homogeneous fluid) is topologically a cylinder $\mathbb{S}^3\times \mathbb{R}$, and thus represents a \emph{closed} universe.
-While Einstein's solution is \emph{static} (in time), de Sitter found a solution to the vacuum equations \eqref{eq:eve:lambda:intro} shortly after the cosmological constant was introduced \cite{desitter}, which is \emph{expanding}:\footnote{Neither was this solution discovered in the form presented in Section~\ref{sec:desitter:geometry}, nor was it immediately understood that this ``universe'' is expanding.
+While Einstein's solution is \emph{static} (in time), de Sitter found a solution to the vacuum equations \eqref{eq:eve:lambda:intro} shortly after the cosmological constant was introduced \cite{desitter}, which is \emph{expanding}:\footnote{Neither was this solution discovered in this form, nor was it immediately understood that this ``universe'' is expanding.
 This was realized only later by Lema\^\i tre \cite{lemaitre}.
-For a historical discussion of the confusions and controversies surrounding its discovery see e.g.~\cite{nussbaumer}.} The de Sitter space-time can be embedded as a (time-like) hyperboloid $H$ in $5$-dimensional Minkowski space $(\mathbb{R}^{4+1},m)$, with metric $h$ simply induced by the ambient metric $m$; see Fig.~\ref{fig:desitter:hyperboloid} below.
-Its geometric properties are central to this paper, and will be discussed in Section~\ref{sec:desitter:geometry}.
+For a historical discussion of the confusions and controversies surrounding its discovery see e.g.~\cite{nussbaumer}.} The de Sitter space-time can be embedded as a (time-like) hyperboloid $H$ in $5$-dimensional Minkowski space $(\mathbb{R}^{4+1},m)$, with metric $h$ simply induced by the ambient metric $m$.
+Its geometric properties are relevant to this paper,\footnote{In particular our choice of gauge is informed by the behavior of solutions to the eikonal equation on de Sitter spacetime; see \cite{schlue:optical}.} and are discussed in detail in \cite{schlue:optical}.

 A model of a \emph{black hole} in an expanding universe is provided by the Schwarzschild de Sitter geometry \cite{kottler:sds,weyl:sds} discussed in Section~\ref{sec:schwarzschild:de:sitter}.
 It is a solution to \eqref{eq:eve:lambda:intro} with less symmetries than the de Sitter solution but still spherically symmetric, which means that the metric takes the form: